Microsoft Surface pro and Macbook Pro

 Why I Switched

-Let’s be as clear as possible: the Surface Pro is not a flawless device, but neither is anything else.
-My chief complaints are that the Windows 8. x desktop needs a Modern UI to revamp, and I wish the screen were a little bigger.
+Let’s be as clear as possible: the Surface Pro is not flawless, but nothing else.
+My chief complaint is that the Windows 8. x desktop needs a Modern UI revamp, and I wish the screen were a little bigger.
 I hope to upgrade to a Surface Pro 3 at some point in the future for that very reason.
 However, I suspect that the artist community, such as my wonderful Kelley Frisby, will hesitate to upgrade due to the new device’s possibly inferior N-Trig digitizer.

 So that leaves the big question: why did I switch?
 That’s a complicated question.
 First, I was never sold on Mac OSX.
 Still, when Apple’s Bootcamp 5 update removed my ability to install Windows 8 as a dual-boot OS choice, claiming it wasn’t compatible with the computer I’d been using for 2.5 years (and at that, running Windows 8 on for nine months), the final straw broke.
 This was the third time Apple’d created problems for my devices, following the iOS 5 update that slowed my iPad to a crawl and the iOS 4 update that made my iPhone 3G all but unusable.